 (2) In regulation 249, in relation to a continuing Member —

-“the Act” includes the GES Act.
+the Act includes the GES Act.

 57. Approved forms (regulation 251)

 A form currently approved by the Board for use for the purposes of the GES Act continues, so far as it is relevant, as a form approved for use for the purposes of these regulations.